 Make your indoor air as clean and comfortable

-HEPA stands for High-Efficiency Particulate Air.
-A HEPA filter is a type of mechanical air filter; it works by forcing air through a fine mesh that traps harmful particles such as pollen, pet dander, dust mites, and tobacco smoke.
+HEPA stands for High-Efficiency Particulate Air and a HEPA filter is a type of mechanical air filter.
+It works by forcing air through a fine mesh that traps harmful particles such as pollen, pet dander, dust mites, and tobacco smoke.

 Signs of an indoor air problem

 While you can’t see the air in your home, there are signs you can look for to tell if there’s something wrong.
 Red flags may include musty odors, condensation on windows, discoloration of walls or ceilings, loose drywall tape, wood warping, and peeling or chipping of paint.